You can listen to the audio and read the show notes here

 That's why if you have an 8-core system, NGINX will spin up workers and it will actually dedicate each worker to each CPU in the system, so that way you're not wasting any system resources from the NGINX perspective.
 And then we also have what's called shared memory zones.
 So, all of the workers are notified of state changes in those shared memory zones, so all the workers have access to that memory zone, and so you don't have this issue where one worker is particularly taking up a large amount of CPU, or a large amount of memory.
 They're all kind of evened out and equalized.

-Michael Smith: Wow.
+Michaela Light: Wow.
 Really efficient.
 So, one of the other things I know it can do is you can implement smart layer seven security very easily.
 Tell us a bit about that, and why you'd want to do it.

 Kevin Jones: Yeah, so a lot of companies have now actually built API gateways or security platforms on NGINX, and NGINX is commonly deployed in a DMZ type environment, because it can do a couple things.
 It can block access or allow access based on IPs or the CIDR range, so the ranger MPUs.
 Then it can also do things like offload authentication, so we support basic auth, and then we also support what's called the auth request modules.
 So, we can link into an existing authentication tool and allow access or disallow access based on the sub request that takes place to your authentication service.